iainctduncan/scheme-for-max/test-code/s7-test/README.md

 Results:
 - Iain's results, 2020-05-09
   OSX:
-    works as expected, loop macro does it's thing
+    works as expected, s7 builds, loop macro does it's thing

   Win 10, VS 2019:
+    compiling S7 throws errors for lines 11121 to 11125:
+    Error	C2491	'asinh': definition of dllimport function not allowed Error	C2491	'acosh': definition of dllimport function not allowed Error	C2491	'atanh': definition of dllimport function not allowed Error	C2491	'cbrt': definition of dllimport function not allowed
+    - IAIN: I can comment these out to build successfully

+    - program runs fine, unless there is a call to loop, in which case it hangs